Community Chat

 • Reports from State and County courts

-• Collections with name and contact detail of CA
+• Collection accounts along with the name and contact details of the CA

 How to read a credit report

-When you start checking your credit report, you'll come across 4 sections as stated above.
-Only 2 sections - Tradelines and Inquiries should be read using alphanumeric codes as provided by the credit bureaus.
+When you start checking your credit report, you'll come across the 4 sections stated above.
+Only 2 sections - Tradelines and Inquiries should be read with the alphanumeric codes provided by the credit bureaus.

 How to read credit report tradelines